David Garrick: Drury Lane

-After the Woffington affair there were a number of botched love affairs, including possibly fathering a son with Jane Green.
+After the Woffington affair, there were several botched love affairs, including possibly fathering a son with Jane Green.
 Garrick met Eva Marie Veigel (1724–1822), a German dancer in opera choruses who emigrated to London in 1746.
-The pair wed on 22 June 1749 and were preserved together in several portraits, including one by William Hogarth.
-Hogarth also made several drawings and paintings of them separately.
+The pair wed on 22 June 1749 and were depicted together in several portraits, including one by William Hogarth, who also made several drawings and paintings of them separately.
 The union was childless but happy, Garrick calling her "the best of women and wives", and they were famously inseparable throughout their nearly 30 years of marriage.
 Garrick's increasing wealth enabled him to purchase a palatial estate for Eva Marie and himself to live in, naming it Garrick's Villa, that he bought at Hampton in 1754.
 He also indulged his passion for Shakespeare by building a Temple to Shakespeare on the riverside at Hampton to house his collection of memorabilia.
+Hogarth collaborated with Garrick on the furnishing of this temple, and their relationship to, and self-identification with, Shakespeare has been extensively examined by Robin Simon.

 In September 1769 Garrick staged the Shakespeare Jubilee in Stratford-upon-Avon.
 It was a major focal point in the emerging movement that helped cement Shakespeare as England's national poet.
 It involved a number of events held in the town to celebrate (five years too late) 200 years since Shakespeare's birth.
-In a speech made on the second day of the Jubilee in Stratford Garrick recognized the Shakespeare Ladies Club as those who "restor'd Shakespeare to the Stage," protecting his fame and erecting "a Monument to his and your own honour in Westminster Abbey."
+In a speech made on the second day of the Jubilee in Stratford Garrick recognised the Shakespeare Ladies Club as those who "restor'd Shakespeare to the Stage," protecting his fame and erecting "a Monument to his and your own honour in Westminster Abbey."

 No Shakespeare plays were performed during the Jubilee, and heavy rain forced a Shakespeare Pageant to be called off.
-The Pageant was first staged a month later at Drury Lane Theatre under the title The Jubilee and proved successful enjoying 90 performances.
+The Pageant was first staged a month later at Drury Lane Theatre under the title The Jubilee and proved successful, with 90 performances.
 The song "Soft Flowing Avon" was composed by Thomas Arne, with lyrics by Garrick, for the Jubilee.

-Garrick would manage the Theatre Royal, Drury Lane, until his retirement from management in 1776.
+Garrick managed the Theatre Royal, Drury Lane, until he retired from management in 1776.
 In his last years he continued to add roles to his repertoire; Posthumus in Cymbeline was among his last famous roles.

 Death

 Shortly before his death he worked on the production of The Camp with Sheridan at Drury Lane and caught a very bad cold.
 The Camp satirised the British response to a threatened 18th-century invasion by France, leading some to jokingly claim that Garrick was the only casualty of the ultimately abandoned invasion.

 He died less than three years after his retirement, at his house in Adelphi Buildings, London, and was interred in Poets' Corner in Westminster Abbey.
-Mrs. Garrick survived her husband by 43 years, living to the age of 98.
+Mrs. Garrick survived her husband by 43 years, living to the age of 98; she never married again.

 Family

-His great-grand-niece was the famous soprano Malvina Garrigues and her first cousin, the Danish-American doctor Henry Jacques Garrigues.
+His great-grand-niece was the soprano Malvina Garrigues and her first cousin, the Danish-American doctor Henry Jacques Garrigues.